MikeLydeamore/ETC5513-FirstRepository/README.md

 Fixing the merge conflict!

 make changes in the past!
+Extra sentence for l17

 Some changes we will amend

+Changes to end of file